nreHieW/aoc23/notes.md

 #### Day 17
 Rusty on Dijkstra but need to start learning to model things as State and not just location on a grid.
 Remember that a `PriorityQueue` has `push` and `push_increase` courtesy of [this](https://www.reddit.com/r/adventofcode/comments/18zd7mz/2023_day_17_part_1rust_help_with_day_17_part_1/)

+#### Day 18
+Tried winding rule originally but that does not work since some points might coincide nicely with an edge.
+Need to use [Shoelace Formula](https://en.wikipedia.org/wiki/Shoelace_formula) and [Pick's Theorem](https://en.wikipedia.org/wiki/Pick's_theorem).
+Thing to note is that Shoelace Formula gives the area and NOT the number of interior points.